Weighted blade arrangements and the positive tropical Grassmannian: Introduction

 \section{Introduction}

+In this paper, we show that the positive tropical Grassmannian $\text{Trop}^+G(k,n)$, introduced in \cite{SpeyerWilliams2003}, embeds as a subfan of the space of weighted arrangements of cyclically twisted tropical hyperplanes, called blades \cite{Early19WeakSeparationMatroidSubdivision}, on the vertices of the hypersimplex $\Delta_{k,n}$.
+We introduce a basis for the space of height functions over $\Delta_{k,n}$, which define surfaces whose lower-envelope project down onto $\Delta_{k,n}$ to induce a particular kind of subdivision, called a multi-split, see for instance \cite{HermannSplits} and in particular \cite{Schroeter}.
+This induces a basis for the space of kinematic functions, see Theorem \ref{thm: planar basis}.

+We give a combinatorial characterization of the image using positivity and certain pairwise orthogonality constraints on the second hypersimplicial faces of $\Delta_{k,n}$, each of which is modulo translation equal to $\Delta_{2,n-(k-2)}$.
+We formulate a conjecture which would construct many new rays of the positive tropical Grassmannian $\text{Trop}^+G(k,n)$ and would have deep implications for the study of the singularities certain rational functions which occur in theoretical physics in the study of scattering amplitudes, the generalized biadjoint scalar amplitude, introduced by Cachazo, Early, Guevara and Mizera (CEGM).
+The conjecture is that the elements which we construct induce positroidal subdivisions of $\Delta_{k,n}$ which are coarsest, and generate rays of $\text{Trop}^+G(k,n)$.

+The tropical Grassmannian $\text{Trop}G(k,n)$, introduced by Speyer-Sturmfels in \cite{SpeyerStumfelsTropGrass}, parametrizes tropicalizations of linear spaces, while the Dressian parametrizes all tropical linear spaces.
+These two have so-called positive analogs (for the totally positive Grassmannian see \cite{SpeyerWilliams2003}) which were independently shown to coincide in \cite{arkani2020positive,SpeyerWilliams2020}.

+One of the first and main challenges in the study of $\text{Trop}^+G(k,n)$ is a complete description of its one-skeleton, when it is given the structure of a polyhedral complex.
+We single out certain distinguished collections of weighted blade arrangements which are to serve as building blocks for the 1-skeleton of $\text{Trop}^+G(k,n)$; we formulate a conjecture.
+We conjecture that any such weighted blade arrangement induces a positroidal subdivision of $\Delta_{k,n}$ which is coarsest, and thus a ray of $\text{Trop}^+G(k,n)$.

-The main construction in this paper is the \textit{blade}, defined by A. Ocneanu \cite{OcneanuVideo} and studied in \cite{Early19WeakSeparationMatroidSubdivision,Early2019PlanarBasis,EarlyBlades} by the author.
-A blade is a cyclically symmetric tropical hypersurface constructed from a system of affine roots of type $SL_n$; it is is linearly isomorphic to tropical hyperplanes and there is one (nondegenerate) blade for each cyclic order on $\{1,\ldots, n\}$.
+Blades were defined by Ocneanu in \cite{OcneanuVideo} and were first studied in the context of combinatorial geometry and physics in \cite{EarlyBlades}.
+A blade is a cyclically symmetric tropical hypersurface constructed from a system of affine roots of type $SL_n$; it is is linearly isomorphic to a tropical hyperplane and there is one (nondegenerate) blade for each cyclic order on $\{1,\ldots, n\}$.
 But blades can be degenerated and translated, and one can take weighted arrangements or formal linear combinations.
+In \cite{Early19WeakSeparationMatroidSubdivision} it was shown that certain matroidal blade arrangements on the vertices of the hypersimplex $\Delta_{k,n}$ are in bijection with weakly separated collections of $k$ element subsets $\{12,\ldots, n\}$.
+Weakly separated collections, in turn, have also played a central role in the study of zonotopal tilings and the KP equation, see for instance \cite{Galashin,GalashinPostnikovWilliams}.